Dwight Freeney

-Dwight Jason Freeney (born February 19, 1980) is an American former football player who played as a defensive end and outside linebacker for 16 seasons in the National Football League (NFL).
-He played college football at Syracuse University, where he earned unanimous All-American honors, and was drafted by the Indianapolis Colts in the first round of the 2002 NFL Draft.
+Dwight Jason Freeney (born February 18, 1980) is an American former professional football player who currently serves as the Director of player development for Syracuse University.
+Freeney played as a defensive end and linebacker for 16 seasons in the National Football League (NFL), most notably as a member of the Indianapolis Colts.
+He played college football for the Syracuse Orange, earning unanimous All-American honors.
+He was selected by the Colts in the first round of the 2002 NFL draft.
 With the Colts, Freeney won Super Bowl XLI over the Chicago Bears, and made seven Pro Bowls.
 He also played for the San Diego Chargers, Arizona Cardinals, Atlanta Falcons, Seattle Seahawks and Detroit Lions.

-Early years
+Early life

 Freeney was born in Hartford, Connecticut.
 He attended Bloomfield High School in Bloomfield, Connecticut.
 Freeney was a four-sport letterman, earning four letters in baseball in which he was coached by Alphonso Ford; four in basketball; three in football, in which he played both ways; and one in soccer, in which he played goalie in his freshman year before switching over to football.
 Freeney holds the record for sacks at his high school and used to hold the record for most sacks in a high school career in the Connecticut record book.
 (Record now held by Mark Evanchick of Darien HS) Bloomfield High retired his No. 44 football jersey.
 During his youth, Freeney idolized New York Giants linebacker Lawrence Taylor.

 College career

-Freeney received an athletic scholarship to attend Syracuse University, where he played for the Syracuse Orange football team from 1998 to 2001.
-A two-year starter for the Orangemen, he set a school record with 17.5 sacks in his senior season and his 34 career sacks rank second in school history to Tim Green (45.5).
+Freeney received an athletic scholarship to attend Syracuse University, where he played for the Orange from 1998 to 2001.
+A two-year starter for Syracuse, he set a school record with 17.5 sacks in his senior season and his 34 career sacks rank second in school history to Tim Green (45.5).
 Freeney was the school's premier pass rusher, and once had a string of 17 consecutive games with at least one sack.
 Against Virginia Tech, Freeney sacked elusive Hokies quarterback Michael Vick 4.5 times in one game.

 Freeney finished his college career with 104 tackles (68 unassisted), 34 quarterback sacks, 51 tackles for a loss, and 43 quarterback pressures.
 He was a first-team All-Big East Conference selection in 2000 and 2001, and was recognized as a unanimous first-team All-American following his senior season in 2001.
+He finished 9th in the final Heisman Trophy voting.

 While attending Syracuse at a then 255-pounds, Freeney was clocked at 4.40 seconds during his 40-yard dash, and recorded 40-inch vertical jump.
 His 40-yard time remains among the fastest ever recorded for a defensive lineman.

 Freeney still returns to Syracuse for his summer workouts, and serves as mentor to Syracuse players.

-Freeney was inducted into the 2023 class of College Football Hall of Fame, becaming the 10th Syracuse player to be selected for the honor.
+Freeney was inducted into the 2023 class of College Football Hall of Fame, becoming the 10th Syracuse player to be selected for the honor.